In Search for an Optimal Authenticated Byzantine Agreement: Model

 \section{Model}

-As previous practical solutions~\cite{pbft, gueta2019sbft, hotstuff, bessani2014state, zyzzyva, HoneyBadger}, we consider a byzantine message passing peer to peer model with a set $\Pi$ of $n$ parties and a computationally bounded adversary that corrupts up to $t < n/3$ of them.
-Parties corrupted by the adversary are called \emph{byzantine} and may arbitrary deviate from the protocol.
+Following practical solutions~\cite{pbft, gueta2019sbft, hotstuff, zyzzyva, HoneyBadger}, we consider a Byzantine message passing peer to peer model with a set $\Pi$ of $n$ parties and a computationally bounded adversary that corrupts up to $t < n/3$ of them, $O(t) = O(n)$.
+Parties corrupted by the adversary are called \emph{Byzantine} and may arbitrarily deviate from the protocol.
 Other parties are \emph{honest}.
+To strengthen the result we consider an adaptive adversary for the upper bound and static adversary for the lower bound.
+The difference is that a \emph{static} adversary must decide what parties to corrupt at the beginning of every execution, whereas an \emph{adaptive} adversary can choose during the executions.

-\paragraph{Communication and runs.} We assume a global clock, visible to all parties, that perfectly measures time and a known to all parameter $\Delta$.
-The communication links are reliable but controlled by the adversary, i.e., all messages sent among honest parties are eventually delivered, but the adversary controls the delivery time.
-A run of a protocol is \emph{eventually synchronous} if there is a \emph{global stabilization time (GST)} after which all message sent among honest parties are delivered within a $\Delta$ time.
-A run is \emph{synchronous} if GST occurs at time 0, and \emph{asynchronous} if GST never occurs.
+\textbf{Communication and runs.} The communication links are reliable but controlled by the adversary, i.e., all messages sent among honest parties are eventually delivered, but the adversary controls the delivery time.
+We assume a known to all parameter $\Delta$ and say that a run of a protocol is \emph{eventually synchronous} if there is a \emph{global stabilization time (GST)} after which all message sent among honest parties are delivered within $\Delta$ time.
+A run is \emph{synchronous} if GST occurs at time 0, and \emph{asynchronous} if GST never occurs.\\